bitlabstudio/knowledge-base/javascript/jest/4-snapshots.md

 })
 ```

 For this we need `react-test-renderer` installed separately first.
-Then we can import its renderer and use it to create our rendered component
+Then we can import its renderer and use it to create our rendered component:

 ```jsx harmony
 const component = renderer.create(<TestComponent title='Foobar' />)